 McAllister Park is one of the best hiking trails in San Antonio.
 The park is a natural area that covers 976 acres which are extensively used for hiking.
-It was opened as a park in 1968, and it was renamed McAllister Park to honor former San Antonio Mayor Walter W. McAllister.
+The total length of the trail is 6.3 miles, and the trail is generally considered an easy trail route.
+The elevation gain of the trail is 226 feet.
+The trail is loop type.
+The time taken to complete the total trial is 2 hours and 1 minute.
+The park was opened as a park in 1968, and it was renamed McAllister Park to honor former San Antonio Mayor Walter W. McAllister.
 The park features four miles of trails, 125 picnic units, restrooms, and parking areas.
 The trail is open year-round and provides various activities, and it is also suitable for dogs.
 Visitors can also enjoy the walkways, barbecue pits, and trash cans.
 The dog park has the facilities of exercise equipment, a covered picnic area, benches, and a walking trail.
 McAllister is a great place to hike casually with friends or throw a celebration by the pavilion.

-Handpicked Top 3 Hiking Trails in San Antonio, Texas.
+Expert recommended Top 3 Hiking Trails in San Antonio, Texas.
 All of our hiking trails actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
-You deserve only the best!

 MCALLISTER PARK REVIEWS